Our Team

 Consultant

-Frana comes to Information Insights with a background in facilitation, diversity, equity, and inclusion (DEI), leadership development, and solopreneurship.
-Frana’s niche lies in asking (tough) questions, creating a space for people to share and collaborate, and pulling groups out of the weeds so everyone can think big picture.
-She has experience in a variety of sectors; higher education, non-profit organizations, hospitality, State departments, guiding companies, and consulting networks.
-Frana’s work with Information Insights is as a facilitator and project manager.
-With 10 years of facilitation experience, Frana has the ability to adapt quickly in real time and re-frame conversations to bring in new ideas and perspectives.
-As a project manager, she makes it her goal to support everyone involved in the project (internally and externally) and strives to build genuine relationships across the board.
+Frana came to Information Insights with a background in facilitation, diversity, equity, and inclusion (DEI), leadership development, and solopreneurship.
+Her work with Information Insights is predominantly facilitation and project management, where she has worked in a variety of sectors including higher education, non-profit organizations, coalitions, State departments, guiding companies, and consulting networks.
+Frana’s niche lies in asking thought provoking questions, approaching problem solving from different angles, creating a space for people to share and collaborate, and having a constant and continuous passion for improving Alaskans’ lives.
 Frana’s intent is to bring kindness, curiosity, and encouragement to every client interaction through engaged listening, asking of questions, and recognizing and honoring the trust each client gives us.
-Frana is a born and raised Alaskan with life lived in both urban (Fairbanks) and rural (King Salmon, Haines) communities.
-She is a founder of a leadership collective, an onboarding member for a global network of consultants, and a white caucus facilitator.
+Frana is a born and raised Alaskan with life lived in both urban and rural communities.
+She is a founder of a leadership collective, an onboarding member for a global network of consultants, and a facilitator of white affinity spaces.
 She would always rather be outside and loves beading, cooking, cross country skiing, and lap swimming.
 She has a BA and MA from University of Massachusetts Boston in Applied Sociology and Conflict Resolution.

 Jamie Hansen